LukeTheHecker/esinet/README.md

 Check out one of the [tutorials](tutorials/) to learn how to use the package:

-* [Tutorial 1](tutorials/tutorial_1.ipynb): The fastest way to get started with Model 1.
+* [Tutorial 1](tutorials/tutorial_1.ipynb): The fastest way to get started with the fully-connected ANN.
 This tutorial can be used as an entry point.
 If you want to dig deeper you should have a look at the next tutorials, too!
 * [Tutorial 2](tutorials/tutorial_2.ipynb): Use esinet with low-level functions that allow for more control over your parameters with respect to simulations and training of the neural network.
 * [Tutorial 3](tutorials/tutorial_3.ipynb): A demonstration of simulation parameters and how they affect the model performance.
-* [Tutorial 4](tutorials/tutorial_4.ipynb): Learn to use the LSTM network (Model 2) to predict source time-series from EEG time-series.

 # Feedback